VenturianTome/VenturianTome/src/4.World/Ghosts-Entities.md

 - Ghosts love to hear screams \[3:41 - *Scary Underground*]
 - Ghosts hate disorderly things \[14:59 - *Johnny Ghost L4D*]
 - Lesson 13: Do not hum around ghosts; music to ghosts sets them off and makes them go feral \[10:34 - *Scary Ghost Children*]
-- Roofs are super dangerous because dragon ghosts can land on them at any time \[12:50 - *Scary Ghost Children*]
 - A ghost will hide if it hears you coming \[16:43 - *Scary Ghost Children*]
 - Ghosts hate it when trash cans are turned upside down as it is a sign of disrespect \[3:01 - *Haunted By Delphox*]
-- Grandma Ghost won't come near car keys and can mess with time \[18:36 / 19:24 - *Haunted By Grandma*]
-- There is an entity known as the Norwegian Monkey \[10:03 - *HUNT Pt.2*]
-  - Ghost says that they haven't seen it in at least 6 years
-- The Puppet is 7 1/2 feet tall and shakes around quite a bit \[3:19 - *Hell's Island Pt.1*]
-- Minions are "alien terrorists from another dimension" \(according to William Barricade) \[5:38 - *Minions Visit McDonald's*]
-- The Mothman sounds like a bird \[7:52 - *Ghost Hunt: The Mothman*]
+- A ghost will hide if it hears you coming \[16:43 - *Scary Ghost Children*]
+- Mirrors/reflections make a Special Level 3 through Level 16 leave the premises \[6:33 - *Haunted By Cardboard Friend*]

+## | Other Entity Trivia
 - Maxwell and Cardboard Friend are friends \[10:31 - *Prop Hunt 18: Ghost Hunt*]
 - There was a Mario and Luigi ghost haunting at the Acachalla household in 1987 \[17:15 - *Funny Balloon Boy*]
-- Mirrors/reflections make a Special Level 3 through Level 16 leave the premises \[6:33 - *Haunted By Cardboard Friend*]
 - Ghost and Toast faced a Level 6 in Brazil; their plan kind of worked and set off a volcano \[6:31 - *Paranormal Ghost Hunt*]
 - An Abyss Mouth is a portal to the Underworld; they were not used since 84 A.D.
 [11:07 - Paranormal Ghost Hunt]